kyonides/hiddenchest_linux/README.md

 ### CMake

-You can compile it with CMake by running my custom bash script compile.sh on your terminal by typing the following in the project's root directory:
+You can compile it with CMake by running my custom bash script compile.sh on your Linux terminal by typing the following in the project's root directory:

 ./compile.sh